 Once you’ve placed your basket, you’ll want to grab a tennis ball position yourself in front of the basket.
 Again, set your serve stance so that the basket is still roughly 3-6 inches to your right.

 Lastly, with a ball in your hand, you’ll want to toss the ball up in the air and try to get the ball to land in the basket.
 Be sure to use your full toss motion and technique we covered earlier in this article.

 You can change this drill up in a few different ways.
 First, you can do it standing still in front of the basket, or you can add in the full trophy pose.
-If you’re a beginner, it can be helpful to practice for a while without your racquet with the goal of getting a feel for the toss and practicing your technique.
+If you’re a beginner, it can be helpful to practice for a while without your racquet to get a feel for the toss and practice your technique.

 Once you get comfortable, I’d recommend you start to incorporate the full trophy pose because your toss will be very different standing still vs. moving your entire body.